Eldora Speedway: History

 In 2011, Stewart hired former Charlotte Motor Speedway vice president of events, Roger Slack, a protégé of the legendary promoter Humpy Wheeler, away from World Racing Group where he had served as executive vice president of the new event promotions department since 2009.
 Slack leads Eldora's day-to-day operations as general manager and speedway promoter.
 The historic racing oval has continued an aggressive capital improvement program with state-of-the-art luxury suites atop the turn three area.
-At the same time, fans also enjoy live coverage and replays of the on-track action via the large HD Coca-Cola video board in turn two.
+At the same time, fans also enjoy live coverage and replays of the on-track action via the large video board in turn two.
 Additional catch fencing, attenuators, a widened pit road, a dedicated helipad for Premier Health's CareFlight and Infield Care Center providing on-site facilities for Level 1 Trauma and ER staff are recent additions to benefit both fan and competitors in recent years.

 Kings Royal

 The Kings Royal is one of the biggest sprint car races in America.
 It paid $50,000 to the winner until the winner's share increased to $175,000 in 2019.
 The Kings Royal is typically run in July and sanctioned by the World of Outlaws Sprint Car series.
 The race draws a large field of cars each year and a capacity crowd of sprint car fans from around the globe.